HIStateHealth/MetaAMR_Tracker/README.md

 ## Pipeline Setup

 ### 1. Nextflow Configuration
-Create a `nextflow.config` file in your pipeline's root directory with the following content to enable Docker and set the DSL version:
+Create a `nextflow.config` file in your pipeline's root directory  OR download the config file here in the github repository above with the following content to enable Docker and set the DSL version: